 Wyatt Stevens, an Asheville native, is a shareholder in the law firm of Roberts & Stevens, P.A. with over 23 years of experience in complex personal injury litigation and commercial litigation.
 Mr. Stevens has represented individuals, businesses and organizations, and he regularly travels throughout Western North Carolina handling legal matters in each of the 18 counties served by Mission Health.
 Former clients include Swain County and the Eastern Band of Cherokee Indians, and current clients include The Biltmore Company, Ingles Markets, Inc., the North Carolina Ski Areas Association and numerous other individuals and businesses throughout the region.
 Mr. Stevens is AV Peer Review Rated by Martindale-Hubbell, has been recognized in Business North Carolina magazine’s Legal Elite, and his peers have honored him as a North Carolina Super Lawyer.
 He received both his law degree and his undergraduate degree from UNC-Chapel Hill.
 In addition to serving as a Director of Asheville Savings Bank for 14 years, Mr. Stevens has served on several nonprofit Boards of Directors including Buncombe Partnership for Children, Friends of the Smokies, Mission Health (Immediate Past Chair), Mountain Housing Opportunities, Nature Conservancy of North Carolina, and Pisgah Legal Services.
 He and his wife, Kim Stevens, have two children.

 Martha Tyner is employed by her family’s business, Tyner Construction Company, Inc., which has locations in Burnsville, NC and Asheville, NC.
 She has worked as a Project Manager, Corporate Secretary, Office Manager, Customer Relationship Specialist, and currently serves as its Business Controller.
 Ms. Tyner attended Asheville City Schools and graduated from Western Carolina University.
-She has been a member of the Blue Ridge Regional Hospital Board of Directors since 2010 and has served as Vice Chair and Chair, a position she currently holds.
+She previously served as Chair and Vice Chair on the Blue Ridge Hospital Board of Directors.
 From 2003-2007, Ms. Tyner served on the Blue Ridge Regional Hospital Foundation Board.
 During her free time, she enjoys cycling, hiking and being outside and also teaches a Spin Class at Blue Ridge Fitness Center in Burnsville NC.
 Ms. Tyner is married to Harrison Tyner and together they have been community and Blue Ridge Regional Hospital advocates for many years.
 They have two adult children, a son and a daughter.